-King Richard I of England, called Cur-de-Lion (or the Lion-Heart(ed)), was born at Oxford, England, September 8, 1157, and died at Chalus-Chabrol, France, April 6, 1199.
-The son of Henry II of The House of Plantagenet, Richard came to the throne in 1189, and thereafter spent no more than six months of his ten years' reign in England.
+King Richard I of England, called Cœur-de-Lion (or the Lion-Heart(ed)) in French, was born at Oxford, England, September 8, 1157, and died at Chalus-Chabrol, France, April 6, 1199.
+The son of Henry II of The House of Plantagenet and Eleanor of Aquitaine, Richard came to the throne in 1189, and thereafter spent no more than six months of his ten years' reign in England.
 Both in his life and after his death, Richard's reputation has fluctuated wildly, from champion of Christendom and paragon of chivalry to blood-thirsty butcher, from beef-witted thug to poet and musician, from feckless political blunderer to shrewd diplomat and statesman, from insatiable womanizer to (latterly) insatiable... er... man-izer.
 Nevertheless, one aspect of his fame has remained constant — his reputation as a particularly badass warrior, one which resonates to this day: along with Edward the Confessor and William the Conqueror (Alfred the Great wasn't King of England, per se), he is one of the few Kings of England to be more usually known by his epithet rather than regnal number.

 The final five years of his reign were spent fighting against Philip's incursions into various disputed territories in France, his death occurring as a result of a crossbow bolt to the shoulder at the siege of a not particularly important castle during a side campaign against the rebellious Viscount of Limoges.
 The surgeons removing the bolt bungled the operation; gangrene set in, and Richard died, reportedly forgiving his killer — who was nonetheless supposedly flayed alive after the king's death by Richard's enraged followers.
 He was succeeded by John.